 Dear Bowdoin Students,

 The Handbook is your key reference to the policies, procedures, and governance structure of the College.
-It is your responsibility to be familiar with College policies published within this Handbook and the Bowdoin College Catalogue and for abiding by the rules and regulations described.
-As a web based Student Handbook, this is a dynamic document with links to various College departments, resources, programs, and services.
+It is your responsibility to be familiar with College policies published within this Handbook and the Bowdoin College Academic Handbook and for abiding by the rules and regulations described.
+As a web-based Student Handbook, this is a dynamic document with links to various College departments, resources, programs, and services.
 Some information will change over the course of the year as departments and programs update their sites.
 While the information contained within the College Policy section is unlikely to change, the College reserves the right to make modifications or changes during the academic year as it deems necessary and appropriate; any such changes would be brought to your attention.

 The Handbook is a resource that exists to assist you in planning, navigating, and—importantly—contributing to the future policies and directions of your College.
 As is described in the section on College Governance, students are full members of virtually all faculty, College, and trustee committees, and those committees develop the policies of the College.
 Compared to many other colleges, Bowdoin has an unusually high level of student representation at all levels of governance, and the opportunity to serve and participate can be powerfully educational and meaningful.